tommeagher/botbot/README.md

 ## To set up your own hubot
-If you'd like to run a hubot, you can get instructions here at the [Hubot repo](https://github.com/github/hubot/blob/master/docs/README.md).
-First you'll need to have Node and NPM installed locally.
+If you'd like to run a hubot, there is a lot more documentation below.
+For a high-level overview:

+* you'll need to have Node and NPM installed locally.
 Here's [a great tutorial on setting that up](http://www.joyent.com/blog/installing-node-and-npm).
+* Start with the instructions here at the [Hubot repo](https://github.com/github/hubot/blob/master/docs/README.md).
+* Our botbot is running on Heroku, which is fairly easy to launch and maintain.
+There is great documentation on [how to create your Heroku Hubot app](https://github.com/github/hubot/blob/master/docs/deploying/heroku.md).
+* Connect the bot on heroku to your messaging service.
 We're currently using a Hubot's adapter [to connect us to Slack](https://github.com/tinyspeck/hubot-slack), but there are [loads of adapters for other popular chat services](https://github.com/github/hubot/blob/master/docs/adapters.md).

 ## Environment Variables
-Our botbot is currently running on Heroku, which is fairly easy to launch and maintain.
-There is great documentation on [how to create your Heroku Hubot app](https://github.com/github/hubot/blob/master/docs/deploying/heroku.md).

 For the [hubot scripts](http://hubot-script-catalog.herokuapp.com/) that we're currently running, you will need to configure several environment variables within Heroku.
 Right now, those include:

     HEROKU_URL
     HUBOT_GITHUB_REPO
     HUBOT_GITHUB_TOKEN